OctoBirb/pyBot/README.md

 # pyBot
-A chatbot made in python for use in cmd.exe
+A chatbot made in python for use in Command Prompt or Terminal.